stlab/better-code/better-code/src/chapter-2-contracts.md

 struct DynamicArray<T>
 ```

-gives us the context we need to understand the
+gives us the context we need to understand the methods: we're looking
-methods: we're looking at the declaration of dynamic array type that
+at the declaration of dynamic array type that holds any number of Ts.

-holds any number of Ts.
-Now let's look at the contract for the first
+Now let's look at the documentation for the first method, called
-method, called "popLast."
+"popLast."

 ```swift
   /// Removes and returns the last element.